Multi-level Metric Learning for Few-shot Image Recognition: Abstract

 \section{Abstract}

 Few-shot learning is devoted to training a model on few samples.
-Recently, the method based on local descriptor metric-learning has achieved great performance.
-Most of these approaches learn a model based on a pixel-level metric.
-However, such works can only measure the relations between them on a single level, which is not comprehensive and effective.
-We argue that if query images can simultaneously be well classified via three distinct level similarity metrics, the query images within a class can be more tightly distributed in a smaller feature space, generating more discriminative feature maps.
-Motivated by this, we propose a novel Multi-level Metric Learning (MML) method for few-shot learning, which not only calculates the pixel-level similarity but also considers the similarity of part-level features and the similarity of distributions.
-First, we use a feature extractor to get the feature maps of images.
-Second, a multi-level metric module is proposed to calculate the part-level, pixel-level, and distribution-level similarities simultaneously.
-Specifically, the distribution-level similarity metric calculates the distribution distance (i.e., Wasserstein distance, Kullback-Leibler divergence) between query images and the support set, the pixel-level, and the part-level metric calculates the pixel-level and part-level similarities respectively.
-Finally, the fusion layer fuses three kinds of relation scores to obtain the final similarity score.
-Extensive experiments on popular benchmarks demonstrate that the MML method significantly outperforms the current state-of-the-art methods.
+Most of these approaches learn a model based on a pixel-level or global-level feature representation.
+However, using global features may lose local information, and using pixel-level features may lose the contextual semantics of the image.
+Moreover, such works can only measure the relations between them on a single level, which is not comprehensive and effective.
+And if query images can simultaneously be well classified via three distinct level similarity metrics, the query images within a class can be more tightly distributed in a smaller feature space, generating more discriminative feature maps.
+Motivated by this, we propose a novel Part-level Embedding Adaptation with Graph (PEAG) method to generate task-specific features.
+Moreover, a Multi-level Metric Learning (MML) method is proposed, which not only calculates the pixel-level similarity but also considers the similarity of part-level features and global-level features.
+Extensive experiments on popular few-shot image recognition datasets prove the effectiveness of our method compared with the state-of-the-art methods.
+Our code is available at \url{https://github.com/chenhaoxing/M2L}.